Kāterina Mataira: Biography

 Mataira was born in 1932 in Tokomaru Bay, on the east coast of the North Island.
 She was a member of the Ngāti Porou iwi.
 Mataira had nine children with her husband, Junior Te Ratu Karepa Mataira.
 She initially studied to be an art teacher and educator.
 She trained at Ardmore Teachers College and taught at Northland College where one of her students was Selwyn Muru, inspiring him to also attend Admore.

 Mataira spent time on various Pacific Islands.
 She was in Fiji from 1973 to 1975 including working at the University of South Pacific.
 She got involved with teacher training and also the study of tapa cloth making.
 From there she went to Rarotonga as they were reviving tapa.
 She ran art programmes in Samoa, Nauru and Gilbert Islands.

-Mataira and a friend, fellow teacher Ngoi Pēwhairangi, co-founded the Te Ataarangi program as a way to teach and revitalize the Māori language.
+Mataira and a friend, fellow teacher Ngoi Pēwhairangi, co-founded the Te Ataarangi programme as a way to teach and revitalize the Māori language.
 Mataira was intrigued by the Silent Way, a language teaching method created by Caleb Gattegno, and adapted the method to teach Māori.
+In 1980 she completed a master's thesis on the silent way, at the University of Waikato.
 Her efforts earned her the nickname of the "mother" of the Kura Kaupapa Māori, according to Dr Pita Sharples.
 She also authored Māori language children's picture books and novels.

 She became a foundation member of the Māori Language Commission in 1987.